lwcolton/driftwood/README.rst

 Produces::

-    The status has changes to INFO
+    The status has changed to INFO
-    The status has changes to WARNING
+    The status has changed to WARNING
-    The status has changes to ERROR
+    The status has changed to ERROR